thoughtfulpixel/objective-c-conventions/README.md

 ## Naming

-* Use the three letter prefix `CBN` for class names and constants, including Core Data entity names.
+* Use a three letter prefix (for example, `CBN`) for class names and constants, including Core Data entity names.

 ## Whitespace